10 tips to keep kids healthy this school year

 10. Schedule a school or sports physical.
 Nebraska law requires that children complete a school physical before kindergarten and seventh grade, but we recommend scheduling them annually.
 School and sports physicals are a way to monitor your child's development, growth and health each year.
 As children age, an annual physical also addresses issues like mental health, allergies, sexual health and asthma.
 Ensure vision and hearing checks are also part of your child's annual visits.
 Vision and hearing impairments can lead to behavioral issues and impact learning and development.

-It's understandable for parents to be concerned with the rise of monkeypox virus cases in the U.S.
+It's understandable for parents to be concerned with the rise of mpox virus cases in the U.S.

 There have been a few isolated cases in children, but the vast majority have been in close-contact households with infected people.

-Monkeypox is commonly spread through close, face-to-face or direct skin-to-skin contact.
-So at this time, there's no need to worry about getting monkeypox from surfaces or otherwise, unless a child lives with an infected person.
+Mpox is commonly spread through close, face-to-face or direct skin-to-skin contact.
+So at this time, there's no need to worry about getting mpox from surfaces or otherwise, unless a child lives with an infected person.

-Learn more about how monkeypox spreads and how to protect your family
+Learn more about how mpox spreads and how to protect your family